How to Make True Crime YouTube Shorts Without After Effects (2026)

 Q: The official story said the women were runaways.
 A: Two of them had return bus tickets in their pockets.

 This beat runs about 20–25 seconds.
-Pace your voice-over to land the answer at the 50-second mark — viewers need a 10-second runway for the channel close.
+Pace your voice-over to land the answer at the 50-second mark, since viewers need a 10-second runway for the channel close.

 This is your subscription moment.
 The script is one of the shortest lines in the whole Short, and it's the one most creators butcher.
 Don't say "Subscribe for more videos."
 Say something specific:

 The vintage masthead visually reinforces the channel as a publication, not a generic YouTube account.
-That framing alone shifts how viewers perceive your channel — and a viewer who thinks of you as a publisher subscribes at roughly twice the rate of one who thinks of you as "another true crime channel."
+That framing alone shifts how viewers perceive your channel, and a viewer who thinks of you as a publisher tends to subscribe at a higher rate than one who thinks of you as "another true crime channel."

 You now have four 1080p MP4 clips downloaded from AutoAE.
 Time to stitch: